ScanuNicco/TRM-Website/readme.md

 ## Styling Guide
 * Consistent styles are key to having a good-looking website.
 * Use what's already there.
 Whenever possible, use existing classes and structures to style new content so that it appears in a style consistant with the existing pages
-    + Find a page with the stying you want, then just copy it and change the text/images
+    + Find a page with the styling you want, then just copy it and change the text/images
 	+ Pages with only text need no additional styles.
 Just put the paragraphs in `<p>` elements
 	+ Pages with text and images should use the `waterfall` or `twocolumn` classes, or embed the image in the text with a caption.
 	    - See `about/history.html` for an example of how to use the `waterfall` class and an image with a caption
 		- See `robots/quixote.html` for an example of how to use the `twocolumn` class
-* Use "Age-resistent text"
+* Use "Age-resistant text"
 * Border-radius is 5px
 * Add new classes to `styles.css` so they can be used in multiple pages
     + Be sure to document how they should be used with comments!